On This Page

 Guidelines for transfer credit validity

-If the course is a summer course, or is offered at a university on a quarter system, tally up the total number of contact hours (i.e. hours spent in lecture, discussion section, labs, and formal instruction with teach staff).
+- If the course is a summer course, or is offered at a university on a quarter system, tally up the total number of contact hours (i.e. hours spent in lecture, discussion section, labs, and formal instruction with teach staff).
 The total contact hours should exceed 60 hours for the course to qualify (some summer or quarter-based classes will not qualify).
+It's each student's responsibility to confirm with their College Registrar the number of credits that will be awarded.

-Start by checking the list of classes with pre-approved transfer credit here : http://bit.ly/2sFhho9 .
-There are over 300 pre-approved classes at over 100 universities.
+Start by checking the list of classes that have been previously approved here: http://bit.ly/2sFhho9 .
+There are over 300 classes at over 100 universities.
 If your desired class is already on the pre-approved list, please follow Procedure A below.
-On the other hand, if the class you are interested in taking is NOT on the pre-approved transfer credit list, follow Procedure B.
+On the other hand, if the class you are interested in taking is NOT on the pre-approved transfer credit list, follow Procedure B. Please note that following the pandemic, many in-person courses moved to on-line and may no longer be approved.

 Procedure A. Obtaining Transfer Credit for Classes on the Pre-Approved List

-3) After completing the online form, fill out and scan your form to physicsdus@cornell.edu.
+- After completing the online form, fill out and scan your college-appropriate transfer credit form to physicsdus@cornell.edu.
 Transfer Credit forms are available from your College Registrar.
 If the form is approved, it will be scanned back to you.

 Procedure B : Obtaining Transfer Credit for Classes not on the Pre-Approved List